Alberto-Alive/Bayesian_Programming/Chapter II/Chapter2.md

 Σ P([X == xi]) = 1 for all values xi that X can take.

 however the book will use the simpler form: Σ P(X) = 1

+2.4 Conditional Probability (pg19)

+When the probability of a variable depends on the value of another variable and it read probability of a given b where given mathematially is represented as a pipe |, we call it conditional probability.